ebuchman/blog/content/posts/bitcoin.md

 good art too.

-Like any monetary institution, Bitcoin is designed to nurture a kind of *trust* among the society it serves.
+Like any monetary institution, Bitcoin is designed to nurture a kind of *trust* among the members of the society it serves.
 But it does so in a very different way from the monetary institutions of the nation states.
 Many of the problems we face today, of inequality and sustainability, can be traced back to the institutions of money.
 How is money created?
 Who is it distributed to?
 What is it distributed